MetaMask/metamask-docs/wallet/how-to/use-sdk/mobile/android.md

 [`eth_getBalance`](/wallet/reference/eth_getBalance).
 This is a [read-only request](../javascript/make-read-only-requests.md), which uses the Infura API if an `infuraAPIKey` is provided in the `SDKOptions`.
-We highly recommend using the Infura API to provide a seamless user experience.
+We recommend using the Infura API to provide a seamless user experience.

 ```kotlin
 val balance = ethereum.getEthBalance(ethereum.selectedAddress, "latest")